 The second part is work-titled “Teleki square Jew”, and is more about the community and Teleki square then the first part.

 The third part is strictly about the happenings of the year 1944 in the neighborhood and is going to be created using the video interviews of the research and archive materials from that era.

 Stage of production:

-First public screenings of the second film were hold at the Budapest Jewish Filmfestival (ZSIFI) in November 2014 in Hungary, and in Detroit (MI) and New York City (NY) in December 2014.
+First public screenings of the first version second film were hold at the Budapest Jewish Filmfestival (ZSIFI) in November 2014 in Hungary, and in Detroit (MI) and New York City (NY) in December 2014.